Weather damages property along Lake Worth Lagoon

 LAKE WORTH BEACH, Fla. — People living off the Lake Worth Beach lagoon said the weather left some of their property damaged Thursday night.

-"His is the heaviest wind we've had since I've lived here in two and a half years," Perry Reinstein said.
-"I didn't expect this, who told us there was a hurricane coming in?"
+"This is the heaviest wind we've had since I've lived here — two and a half years," Perry Reinstein said.
+"I didn't expect this.
+Who told us there was a hurricane coming in?"

-Reinstein, who lives down 18th Avenue South, told WPTV reporter Joel Lopez that the strong waves shoved his jet skis off his dock and he had to dive in after them.
+Reinstein, who lives on 18th Avenue South, told WPTV that the strong waves shoved his Yamaha WaveRunners off his dock and he had to dive in after them.
 He said they got scuff marks from bumping into each other.

-"You're still in your wetsuit, so what were you doing out there?" asked Lopez.

-"I was pulling them in pulling them getting them back out on the docks, strapping them down because we're going have wind for another two days," Reinstein said.

 He even saw a boat that was taken by the waves.

-"It floated by, hit my neighbor's dock and rested there for a little while and right now I think it's by the apartment building over by the sea wall," Reinstein said.
+"It floated by and hit my neighbor's dock, rested there for a little while, and right now I think it's over by the apartment building against the seawall," Reinstein said.

-"You have sandbags, is that part of your Christmas decorations?" asked Lopez.

-"They have to stay there," Ramirez said.
-"It could be high tide or king tide and you have to be proactive."
+"They have to stay there," Ramirez said of the sandbags outside his home.

-The area is expecting four to five inches of rain and wind speeds of around 45mph.
+The area is expecting 4 to 5 inches of rain and wind speeds of about 45 mph.

-The city said they've been clearing drains in problem areas and will have emergency staff, generators and mobile pumps on standby going into weekend.
+Lake Worth Beach has been clearing drains in problem areas and will have emergency staff, generators and mobile pumps on standby going into the weekend.

-"I was at my neighbor's house and it started pouring and I looked at my ring camera and within 10 minutes it was halfway up my driveway," answered Ramirez.
+"I was next door one day at my neighbor's house and it started pouring, and I looked at my Ring camera and within 10 minutes, it was halfway up my driveway," Ramirez said.

 The city has invested $1.5 million on a drainage project to flush the water out from 18th Avenue South.

-"I'm looking for $1.7million dollars for the next five years, for storm water projects that we know that we have coming up that we have to deal with due to sea level rise," Sam Heady, the utility director with the city of Lake Worth Beach, said.
-"We know that we're going to have a problem ,so we're trying to get ahead of it before it happens."
+"I'm looking for $1.7 million for the next five years for stormwater projects that we know that we have coming up that we have to deal with due to sea-level rise," Sam Heady, the utility director with the city of Lake Worth Beach, said.
+"We know that we're going to have a problem, so we're trying to get ahead of it before it happens."

-One of many projects Mayor Betty Resch said won't be impacted as they search for their next city manager.
+It's one of the many projects Mayor Betty Resch said won't be impacted as they search for their next city manager.

-"Lake Worth is a very resilient city, and as far as the city manager is concerned, as far as the flooding is concerned, we're good, we're good," Resch said.
+"Lake Worth is a very resilient city, and as far as the city manager is concerned, as far as the flooding is concerned, we're good," Resch said.
+"We're good."

 Resch was not in favor of firing former City Manager Carmen Davis.